An off-duty pilot is accused of trying to shut down the engines of a Horizon Air jet in midflight

 The vetting of crew members is based on trust, he said, and the last line of defense is what happened on the Horizon plane — “crew members physically preventing someone from taking over the flight controls.
 The system worked, fortunately.”

-Airlines use the third seat to accommodate pilots who need to get in position to fly a later flight – it avoids the need to bump a passenger off the plane.
+Airlines use the third seat to accommodate pilots who need to get in position to fly a later flight, avoiding the need to bump a passenger off the plane.
 Many U.S. carriers will let pilots from other airlines occupy the third seat, at least on domestic flights.

 “For the amount of times this type of incident happens — almost never — it’s probably not a procedure we need to get rid of,” Price said.
-He added, however, that Sunday’s incident will lead to an analysis of whether procedures were followed and whether additional safeguards are needed.
+He added, however, that Sunday’s quashed threat will lead to an analysis of whether procedures were followed and whether additional safeguards are needed.

 There have been crashes that investigators believe were deliberately caused by pilots.
 Authorities said the co-pilot of a Germanwings jet that crashed in the French Alps in 2015 had practiced putting the plane into a dive.

-In 2018, a Horizon Air ground agent stole an empty plane at Sea-Tac International Airport in Seattle and crashed into a small island in Puget Sound after being chased by military jets that scrambled to intercept the plane.
-The man told an air traffic controller that he “wasn’t really planning on landing” the aircraft, and described himself as “a broken guy.”
+In 2018, a Horizon Air ground agent stole an empty plane at Seattle’s Sea-Tac International Airport and crashed into a small island in Puget Sound after being chased by military jets that scrambled to intercept the aircraft.
+The man told an air traffic controller that he “wasn’t really planning on landing” and described himself as “a broken guy.”

-Sunday’s incident occurred on a 76-seat Horizon Air Embraer 175 that left Everett, Washington, at 5:23 p.m. local time and landed in Portland an hour later.
-Alaska Airlines did not immediately say how many passengers were on board.

-Alaska said passengers continued on to San Francisco on a later flight.

-Note: This story has been updated to correct the website where the pilot audio was captured.
-It’s LiveATC.net, not LiveATC.com.
+Koenig reported from Dallas.
+Associated Press writer Stefanie Dazio in Los Angeles contributed.